 Retaliation against any member of the Caltech community who reports an incident of sexual violence is strictly prohibited.
-Overt or covert acts of retaliation, reprisal, interference, discrimination, intimidation or harassment against an individual or group for exercising its rights under this procedure will be subject to prompt and appropriate corrective action.

 The designated administrator taking the complaint will ask the complainant questions to assess whether there is a threat to the complainant and/or other members of the community and take appropriate action to protect the complainant and/or others as needed.